orechelsea/Lady-Pink-s-Todo-App2/README.md

 The navigation bar appears on every page allowing users to easily navigate through the site.
 Navigation bar has links for 'Home', 'Logout' and 'Login/Register'.
 Logged in users will also have a 'Logout' and 'home' button highlighted in the navbar.
-The navbar is responsive, collapsing into a triple-bar menu for medium and small screen size.
+The navbar is responsive, collapsing into a toggle menu for medium and small screen size.

 # Login Page: